What is a Cooperative?

 The CEO makes the day-to-day business decisions for the cooperative.
 The members elect a Board of Trustees at the annual meeting each year.
 The nine trustees are the policy making and supervisory branch of the cooperative.
 They make sure the cooperative is run correctly and in the best interest of the members.
-Current members of the Board of Trustees are: Kip Justice (president), Danny McNeil (vice-president), Debra E. Baxley (secretary), Greg McCullough, Donna Parrish, John Clark Jr., Tracy Reeder, Nolan Laird and Donald Ray Wilks.
+Current members of the Board of Trustees are: Kip Justice (president), Danny McNeil (vice-president), Debra E. Baxley (secretary), Greg McCullough, Donna Parrish, John Clark Jr., Tracy Reeder, David Winstead and Donald Ray Wilks.

 How is a cooperative nonprofit?